zzy/yew-ssr-actix-web/README.md

-# Yew Server-side Rendering with actix-web Example
+# Yew Server-side Rendering with actix-web & reqwest

-This example demonstrates yew server-side rendering with actix-web.
+This example demonstrates yew server-side rendering with actix-web & reqwest.

 This demo need the **development version** of yew.